Mass shooting at LGBT+ club follows wave of threats to drag performers and venues

 Moments after he entered, a 22-year-old gunman allegedly fired into a LGBT+ club in Colorado Springs, killing at least five people and injuring 25 others.

-The attack inside the drag venue and club that has served as safe haven for the city’s LGBT+ community for more than two decades follows a wave of politicised harassment aimed at drag performers and the venues that host them.
+The attack inside the drag venue and club, which has served as safe haven for the city’s LGBT+ community for more than two decades, follows a wave of politicised harassment aimed at drag performers and the venues that host them.

 Law enforcement officials have not yet discussed or revealed a motive in the attack at Club Q, in which the suspected gunman fired multiple rounds from an AR-15-style rifle immediately upon entering on 19 November.